wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: https://zedity.com/license/freewp

 Create stunning posts and pages very easily, with unprecedented possibilities and 100% visually.
-Finally, no coding skills required.
+Absolutely No coding skills required.

 == Description ==
 Zedity is an innovative content builder to create your posts and pages as naturally as writing on paper!
 With absolutely no coding skills required, creating professional content becomes incredibly easy and quick for anyone!